confluentinc/cp-demo/docs/index.rst

 #.
 Click on "Brokers".

 #.
-View the status of the Brokers in the cluster:
+View the status of the brokers in the cluster:

    .. figure:: images/landing_page.png